RahafAlowais1/Dummy-Customer-Data-Analysis/README.md

 # Analysis of Dummy Customer Data with Errors Using Python

 ## Overview

-This project analyzes dummy customer data to extract insights and patterns.
-It provides visualizations and statistical analysis to help understand customer behavior and preferences.
+This project aims to analyze dummy customer data to provide valuable insights into customer behavior and preferences.
+By utilizing statistical analysis and visualizations, the project offers tools for understanding patterns and trends in the data, helping businesses improve their marketing strategies and services

 ## Features
 - Data exploration and visualization